 As mentioned above, during pregnancy and childbirth, the stomach muscles can be stretched and split – this can also cause hernias to form whereby the abdomen contents (i.e. the intestines) poke through the split in the muscles.
 This can be extremely uncomfortable and often very painful.
 If not addressed accordingly, they can lead to eruption of the intestine and peritonitis – a life threatening condition.
 Men are also subject to these hernias particularly if their occupation involves strenuous movement and twisting of the stomach muscles.
 Whether male or female, hernias can be excruciatingly painful.
 Whilst there are specific hernia operations, a plastic surgeon is definitely able to repair any hernia during an abdominoplasty.

 Pelvic floor muscles are those muscles that support the pelvic organs – in women these are your bladder, bowel and uterus.
 Of course, these are the exact muscles that are stretched during pregnancy; so unfortunately what happens in a large percentage of women is these stretched muscles can cause incontinence, or light bladder leakage.
 The wonderful thing is that surgeons have identified that women undergoing abdominoplasties have reported a significant improvement in their incontinence issues after a repairing of these muscles.
-So if you experience a regular leaking of urine, you might want to consult with a plastic surgeon to consider if an abdominoplasty might be right for you.
+So if you experience a regular leaking of urine, you might want to consult with a plastic surgeon to consider if an abdominoplasty might be right benefit for you.

 Tightening the muscles in the abdomen and removing excess skin and fat (leading to less weight being carried by the patient) leads to an increase in your core strength.
 Your core strength is held in your abdomen or belly and your core strength determines your posture.
 As mentioned above, muscle separation can cause a weakening of the muscles in the abdomen or belly area and this is what enables you to have sufficient strength to stand up straight.
 A loss of strength in the muscles in your abdomen area can lead to significant strain on your back, and neck, in order to hold yourself up.
 This can be rectified with an abdominoplasty.
 A large percentage of abdominoplasty patients report that their back and neck pain, and often the headaches that come with such terrible pain, have reduced or even disappeared after their procedure.